Thierry61/tfa_safenetwork/README.md

 There are 2 kinds of vaults: standard ones (in binary or source form) and tracked ones (only in binary form).

+The prerequisites for all vauts are:

+- configure the firewall to allow incoming connections on port 5483 for TCP protocol

+- for vault at home, configure the ISP box to forward port 5483/TCP to the IP address of the machine that runs the vault.

 ## Providing a standard vault

 ### Get binary from Maidsafe release